-The two-year “DCMA Certificate 1” has as its main objective to offer opportunities to young students a means of expressing themselves more fully, as well as a means of finding economic support for their current and future livelihood.
+The two-year “VTA Certificate” has as its main objective to offer opportunities to young students a means of expressing themselves more fully, as well as a means of finding economic support for their current and future livelihood.

 It is a course of study consisting of five areas of knowledge and skills.
 These are:

 - Skills of performing music (A Study of Vocal and/or Instrumental Performance Skills) of the Swahili, Dhow Countries (Oriental-Arabic), African and Western music traditions;

 - Knowledge of the music theories of different peoples of the Swahili, Dhow Countries (Oriental-Arabic), African and Western music culture areas concerning how sounds are used to make music (A Study of Music Theory);

 - Knowledge and appreciation of the place of music in various cultures (A Study of Music Cultures);

 - Skills of musicianship (A study of exercises to acquire ‘musicianship skills’ that include ear-training, feeling the intricacies of melody, rhythm, harmony, etc. within a piece of music, reading and writing music, etc.); and

 - Skills of ways of passing on music concepts and skills to others (A study of Music Education techniques).

 - Perform, on music instruments and/or vocally, the music traditions of especially Zanzibar, other areas of Africa and other areas of the ‘dhow countries’;